 The fencing is basically high tensile wire coated in flexible plastic polymer.
 The upfront costs are not cheap but the maintenance costs are low.
 Maintaining the fence mainly consists of making sure the strips have tension and cleaning the fence so that it looks nice by hosing or wiping it down.

-This is safer than wire fencing because it is coated and flexes to pressure, where wire fencing is not very flexible and said to have cheese cutter effects.
+This is safer than wire fencing because it is coated and flexes to pressure, whereas wire fencing is not very flexible and is said to have cheese-cutter effects.

-The thick bands of this type of fencing is able to handle several thousand pounds of weight, if the horse was to run into the fence or fall on it.
+The thick bands of this type of fencing are able to handle several thousand pounds of weight if the horse were to run into the fence or fall on it.
 If the horse does run into the fence instead of breaking the fence or getting hurt they bounce off the fence.
 If they get their leg caught you don’t have to worry about them cutting their leg or getting seriously hurt like other types of fencing.

 It may be beneficial to use a strand electric braid or tape if the horses are leaning against the fence to get grass on the other side.
 Seeing as these stripes are more flexible, if the horse is really smart they may figure out a way to squeeze through the fence to get to the other side.
 Just saying I have seen that happen before, a cheeky young quarter horse mare who was ravenous for the greener grass on the other side of the fence.

 This is electric fencing that uses thicker electric tape that is more visible and then electric wire for more zap to keep the horses respecting the fence.